ThatKpopStanDev/new-ascii/README.md

 # Troubleshooting
-* Ensure `ffmpeg` is correctly installed and added to your system's PATH
+* Ensure `ffmpeg` is correctly installed and added to your system's PATH.
+* Ensure the name is correct with the name on the videos folder.

 # Goals

-* Make it a terminal script without making the people download or install dependencies
+* Make it a terminal script without making the people download or install dependencies.
-* Stream the video directly from youtube instead of having it in a folder
+* Stream the video directly from youtube instead of having it in a folder.